c1im4cu5/0xcarbon_Desktop_Trading_App/README.md

 # 0xcarbon Desktop Trading App
-0xcarbon Desktop Trading App based in Express,NodeJS,Typescript
+0xcarbon Desktop Trading App based in Express, NodeJS, Typescript

 Downloadable executable files will soon be provided for mnemonic login for DEX app.dem.exchange on the 0xcarbon (Token: SWTH) blockchain with a user interface for (starting with) ping pong enabled trading on the platform.
 Initially, enabled users will be heavily restricted.
 Only downloadable files will be provided (PLEASE -- ONLY DOWNLOAD FROM GITHUB REPO).
 I will be seeking out others in the community to review the code for comment.